mbrooker/mbrooker-blog/_posts/2014-07-04-iostat-pct.md

 > The average service time (svctm field) value is meaningless, as I/O statistics are now calculated at block level, and we don't know when the disk driver starts to process a request.

 The reasons the man page states for this field being meaningless are true, as are the warnings in the sysstat code.
 The calculation behind *svctm* is fundamentally broken, and doesn't really have a clear meaning.
-Inside iostat, svctm in an interval is calculated as *time the device was doing some work* / *number of IOs*, that is the amount of time we were doing work, divided by the amount of work that we being done.
-If we go back to our two workloads, we can compare their service times:
+Inside iostat, svctm in an interval is calculated as *time the device was doing some work* / *number of IOs*, that is the amount of time we were doing work, divided by the amount of work done.
+Going back to our two workloads, we can compare their service times:

     svctm
     0.06